plone/training/gatsby/buildingsourceplugins.rst

 Source plugins run on GatsbyJS build time to pull data from a source, cache it, create nodes and a lot more.

-We've already gone through ``exports.createPages`` for dynamically creating pages in the previous section.
+We have already gone through ``exports.createPages`` for dynamically creating pages in the previous section.
-Here we're creating source nodes, hence ``exports.sourceNodes`` will be used in ``gatsby-node.js``.
+Here we are creating source nodes, hence ``exports.sourceNodes`` will be used in ``gatsby-node.js``.
 It works similar to page creation but has a couple actions and helpers to aid us in creating nodes specifically.

 Roughly, the main function for a source plugin would look like: